ShenaniganDApp/shenanigan-monorepo/README.md

 ### App

-Make a new `.env` file in /packages/app workspace and fill in the required information

 1. Make sure you have setup a device to run React Native.
 For more information visit https://reactnative.dev/docs/0.59/running-on-device

 2. Run react native metro bundler